-Fourth, by highlighting that (i) migration may depend on social preferences and (ii) the importance of cultural aspects - such as the evolution of informal social norms - our paper may also be useful for the economic literature that examines the impact of culture on economic outcomes (e.g., Bowles, 1998; Giuliano & Nunn, 2016; Guiso, Sapienza, & Zingales, 2006; Lowes, Nunn, Robinson, & Weigel, 2017; Nunn, 2014; Tabellini, 2008).
+Fourth, by showing (i) that migration patterns may depend on social preferences and (ii) the causal impact of norm formation opportunities on migration and cooperation, our paper emphasizes the importance of cultural aspects - such as the evolution of informal social norms - and may thus be useful for the economic literature that examines the impact of culture and social norms on economic outcomes (e.g., Benabou & Tirole 2011; Bowles, 1998; Giuliano & Nunn, 2016; Guiso, Sapienza, & Zingales, 2006; Lowes, Nunn, Robinson, & Weigel, 2017; Nunn, 2014; Tabellini, 2008).

-Finally, our findings may also be interesting for those who study the emergence and the effectiveness of centralized punishment institutions from a theoretical perspective (e.g., Acemoglu & Wolitzky, 2016), for the literature on the foundations of the enforcement of laws and norms (e.g., Dixit, 2007; Greif, 1989, 1993), and the literature that discusses the relative efficiency of formal versus informal enforcement of norms and contracts (e.g., Fafchamps, 1996; Johnson, McMillan, & Woodruff, 2002; Kranton, 1996; McMillan & Woodruff, 1999).
+Finally, our findings may also be interesting for those who study the emergence and the effectiveness of centralized punishment institutions from a theoretical perspective (e.g., Acemoglu & Wolitzky, 2016), for the literature on the foundations of the enforcement of laws and norms (e.g., Dixit, 2007; Greif, 1989, 1993), and the literature that discusses the relative efficiency of formal versus informal enforcement of norms and contracts (e.g., Benabou & Tirole 2011; Fafchamps, 1996; Johnson, McMillan, & Woodruff, 2002; Kranton, 1996; McMillan & Woodruff, 1999).